fouric/hypertest/README.md

 automatically run tests when redefining common lisp functions.

-very incomplete - please help! add support for your own use-cases, i want this to be a generally useful tool for the entire common lisp community.
+very incomplete - please help! add support for your own use-cases and lisps, i want this to be a generally useful tool for the entire (common) lisp community.

 ## overview